NCIP/python-api/README.md

 Welcome to the Python API Project!
 ===================================

-Python API is python tools for accessing caCORE services that include pyCaCORE code generator, caBIO client (pyCaBIO) and EVS client (pyEVS).
-It is developed using python script.
+The Python API project contains tools developed in Python for accessing caCORE services that include pyCaCORE code generator, caBIO client (pyCaBIO) and EVS client (pyEVS).

-Python API is distributed under the BSD 3-Clause License.
+The Python API is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.

 You will find more details about Python API in the following links: